meteor/meteor/packages/logic-solver/README.md

 //     4, 9, 2]
 ```

 Now we have a proper magic square!

-We also forgot to specify that the
+However, it just so happens that we also forgot to specify that the
-numbers be distinct, however, and we can explore the possibility where
-they are not using `solveAssuming` to generate a new set of numbers
+numbers be distinct.
+To demonstrate that this is an important missing
+constraint, we can use `solveAssuming` to ask for a solution where A
-where A and B are equal:
+and B are equal:

 ```js
 var sol3 = solver.solveAssuming(Logic.equalBits(A, B));